heyshatara/numpy-airbnb/README.md

 # Amsterdam AirBnB Recommendations System

 <img src="https://imgur.com/vr42hjE" height="50%" alt="Amsterdam's De Gooyer Windmill"/>

-<h2>Project Description</h2>
+<h2>🗺️Project Description</h2>
 The AirBnB Amsterdam Recommendation System is a data science portfolio project that aims to provide tourists with personalized recommendations for the best AirBnB listings based on proximity to their planned tourists stops in Amsterdam.
 The project involves data cleaning, currency conversion and aggregate calculations in Python/NumPy.
-The resulting recommendation system is then turned into an interactive app via Steamlit.
+The resulting recommendation system is then turned into an interactive app via Streamlit.

-<h2>Languages/Libraries and Utilities Used</h2>
+<h2>💻Languages/Libraries and Utilities Used</h2>

 - <b>Python (NumPy)</b>
 - <b>Streamlit</b>

-<h2>Project Overview:</h2>
-The AirBnB Amsterdam Recommendation System project showcases the application of Python, NumPy, and data science techniques to derive meaningful recommendations for AirBnB accommodations in Amsterdam, ultimately assisting users in finding the most suitable listings for their selected tourist location(s).

-<h2>Dataset Description:</h2>
+<h2>📝Dataset Description:</h2>
-Amsterdam subset of data from: http://insideairbnb.com/get-the-data/ (includes Amsterdam, North Holland)
+Amsterdam subset of data from: http://insideairbnb.com/get-the-data/ (includes Amsterdam and North Holland)

-<h2>Data Cleaning and Preprocessing:</h2>
+<h2>🧹Data Cleaning and Preprocessing:</h2>

 - Download Python libraries
 ```bash